josaputra15/freighter-fighter/api_reference.md

     - in response, the server updates its guessMaps (by checking the move against its shipMaps)
         - and then it responds to the original one with a rerender, and a "notYourTurn"
         - and then it responds to the opponent with a rerender, and a "yourTurn" signal

+## rerender
+- from lobby to users:
+- contains mapJson, what type of map it is ("ship" or "hit"), and the id of the user who owns that map (1 or 2)